waffiqaziz/BAZZ-Movies/README.md

 ## Features
 - Integrated with TMDB account
 - Save favorites and watchlist on local
+- Swipe action for easy to organize between favorite and watchlist
 - Guest session (no need login)
-- Search movies, tv-series, and person
+- Search movies, tv-series, and actors

 **This project uses the TMDB API but not endorsed or certified by TMDB.**